Navigation auf uzh.ch

 The doctoral agreement regulates the process, the goals, and the general requirements of the doctorate of the person doing the doctorate, in particular also the tasks for the own research as well as milestones and work steps.
 It is updated annually on the occasion of a career discussion.
 The doctoral agreement is part of the individual outline of rights and responsibilities.

 In career discussions between the PhD candidate and the supervisor, the professional situation, performance and further qualification goals and steps are discussed.
 Career discussions must be held at least once a year and documented in writing.
 For PhD candidates in junior academic positions, they replace the performance appraisals.
+The doctoral agreement is updated annually as part of these career discussions.

 The individual outline of rights and responsibilities is prepared for each person doing a doctorate with a junior academic position.
 It defines the tasks within the scope of the employment, in particular the teaching and other tasks.
-The individual outline of rights and responsibilities is signed by the PhD candidate and the supervisor at the latest when the doctoral agreement is concluded.
+The individual outline of rights and responsibilities is signed by the Doctoral candidate and the supervisor at the latest when the doctoral agreement is concluded.

 Own contribution is understood as the time spent by the person doing the doctorate while employed in a junior academic position for the purpose of their academic qualification at UZH.
 It is understood as a personal contribution to the doctorate, which is done for further qualification, for the achievement of the doctoral degree.
 The personal contribution is expected to be at least 20% full-time equivalent